iansmith/parigot/site/content/en/docs/mserviceone.md

 No.   The worst outcome of trying to test a microservice based system can be heard in many engineering offices, "Oh, try running the tests again."
-This means that the developers no longer believe in the test results they are receiving, which is the dark and directå route to catastrophic failures.
+This means that the developers no longer believe in the test results they are receiving, which is the dark and direct route to system failures.

 ****Bonus Symptom:Startup****